The School Council

 - To promote responsibility and build self-esteem by involving pupils in decision-making.

 Each form elects two representatives to lead discussions within form time.
 These representatives meet as a Year Council once per half term.
 A summary of the meetings go to the School Council for further discussion and action.

 School Council have dialogue with members of the school’s senior leadership team and governors.

-Davenant also participated in the Epping Forest District Council’s Youth Council elections resulting in two candidates, Finlay Jordan & Alexander Theodorou, being appointed for a term of two years.
+Davenant participated in the Epping Forest District Council’s Youth Council elections resulting in six candidates being appointed for a term of two years.
 Youth Council representatives attend School Council meetings to provide an active link between Davenant’s students and youth across the district.